How the Court works

 Documents deposited with the Registrar are accessible to the public unless the President of the Court decides otherwise.

 All requests must be made via the dedicated form.
-Case file consultations in the Court's premises have been suspended since March 2020 due to sanitary restrictions.

 Requests for permission to consult files should be made using the online form.